This lawsuit is a part of FIRE’s Stand Up For Speech Litigation Project.

 Buchanan was fired for her alleged occasional use of profanity and sexual language in preparing her adult students to be effective teachers.
 LSU claimed Buchanan’s teaching methods violated its policy prohibiting “sexual harassment” of students, which defines sexual harassment as “unwelcome verbal, visual, or physical behavior of a sexual nature.”

 LSU’s policy mirrors the language of the sexual harassment definition propagated by the U.S. Departments of Education and Justice in 2013 as “a blueprint for colleges and universities throughout the country.”
 FIRE and other civil liberties advocates have warned this controversial language threatens the free speech and academic freedom rights of faculty and students.
-Buchanan’s lawsuit challenges the policy and its application to her case.
+Buchanan’s lawsuit challenged the policy and its application to her case.